 In many ways, PhD research in Australia is much like PhD research in the UK.
 The weather will probably be a bit nicer (OK, a lot nicer) and your friends may be slightly more jealous.
 But actually working on your doctorate will be a similar experience to that of students in other popular study destinations.

-You'll then begin your own research, with the support of an expert supervisor.
+Throughout, you'll have the support of at least one expert supervisor.
 This will be an academic with experience related to your topic.
 They'll be a big part of your PhD experience.
 In fact, Australian supervisors play an important role right from the PhD application stage.

-An Australian PhD normally lasts for three years of full-time study.
+In Australia, a full-time PhD normally takes three years.
 Some students take longer, but this usually depends on registration and funding arrangements.

 Part-time PhDs in Australia can take up to six years, but this mode of study isn't normally available to international students.
 The conditions of an Australian student visa mean that you must study full-time.

 At the end of your PhD you will submit a written thesis summarising your findings and the evidence for them.
 This is normally around 100,000 words in length, but may be slightly longer or shorter.
 In some fields (such as creative arts) your thesis may be accompanied by a practical project or presentation.